Magdeburg: Early years

-Reformation
+Early modern period

 The citizens constantly struggled against the archbishop, becoming nearly independent from him by the end of the 15th century.
 Around Easter 1497, the then twelve-year-old Martin Luther attended school in Magdeburg, where he was exposed to the teachings of the Brethren of the Common Life.
 In 1524, he was called to Magdeburg, where he preached and caused the city's defection from Roman Catholicism.
 The Protestant Reformation had quickly found adherents in the city, where Luther had been a schoolboy.
 Emperor Charles V repeatedly outlawed the unruly town, which had joined the League of Torgau and the Schmalkaldic League.

 As it had not accepted the Augsburg Interim decree (1548), the city, by the emperor's commands, was besieged (1550–1551) by Maurice, Elector of Saxony, but it retained its independence.
-The rule of the archbishop was replaced by that of various administrators belonging to Protestant dynasties.
+The rule of the archbishop was replaced by that of administrators belonging to Protestant dynasties.
 In the following years, Magdeburg gained a reputation as a stronghold of Protestantism and became the first major city to publish the writings of Martin Luther.
 In Magdeburg, Matthias Flacius and his companions wrote their anti-Catholic pamphlets and the Magdeburg Centuries, in which they argued that the Roman Catholic Church had become the kingdom of the Antichrist.

 In 1629 the city withstood its first siege during the Thirty Years' War, by Albrecht von Wallenstein, a Protestant convert to Catholicism.
 However, in 1631, imperial troops under Johann Tserclaes, Count of Tilly, stormed the city and massacred the inhabitants, killing about 20,000 and burning the city.

 After the war, a population of only 4,000 remained.
 Under the Peace of Westphalia (1648), Magdeburg was to be assigned to Brandenburg-Prussia after the death of the administrator August of Saxe-Weissenfels, as the semi-autonomous Duchy of Magdeburg.
 This occurred in 1680.

 The city made an astonishingly quick recovery, due especially to the energy and dedication of its mayor Otto von Guericke, who was also a noted scientist.
-Just six years after the end of the terribly destructive war, Magdeburg was the scene of the famous scientific experiment known as The Magdeburg hemispheres by which the existence of vacuum - hitherto hotly debated - was empirically proven, with enormous implications for the later developments of physics.
+Just six years after the end of the terribly destructive war, Magdeburg was the scene of the famous scientific experiment known as The Magdeburg hemispheres by which the existence of vacuum – hitherto hotly debated – was empirically proven, with enormous implications for the later developments of physics.

+In the 1680s, communes of French Huguenots and Walloons were founded in the city, which, as of 1700, constituted of 1,282 and 1,731 people, respectively.